-Sundance Square spans 35 blocks in downtown Fort Worth and has numerous options for dining, shopping and entertainment.
+Sundance Square spans 35 blocks in downtown Fort Worth and has numerous options for dining, entertainment and shopping for Texas souvenirs.
 I love its red-bricked streets and charming atmosphere along with the illuminated office buildings that tower above it!

 Behind the fountains, you will find the Chisholm Trail Mural Building featuring the Chisholm Trail mural painted by Richard Haas in 1985.
 It pays homage to the legendary cattle drives of the late 19th century and is considered to be the most photographed building in Sundance Square.

 These giant umbrellas shaped like martini glasses are my absolute favorite!

 Sundance Square is located at 201 Main Street, Fort Worth, Texas 76102 and parking information can be found here.